Skip to main content

 With only six years remaining to implement the 2030 Agenda for Sustainable Development, the world is on track to achieve only 17 per cent of targets [1].
 Achieving these targets requires systemic transformations, including mobilizing new financing and reallocating existing resources.
 A paradigm shift is essential to increase financial flows and strategically realign resources for a sustainable and just economic transition, as traditional finance approaches are insufficient.

-• Integrating sustainability considerations into public finance management systems to effectively track expenditure and allocate resources that support long-term sustainable development.
+• Aligning Public Finance with the SDGs: Ensuring that public finance management systems integrate sustainability considerations, track expenditures effectively, and can allocate resources in a manner that supports long-term sustainable development.

-• Establishing conducive environments for private investment through policies and financial instruments designed to mitigate risk and promote sustainable investments, including just transition bonds and blended finance mechanisms.
+• Mobilizing Private Investment: Creating enabling environments for private investment through policies and financial instruments that reduce risk and encourage sustainable investments, such as just transition bonds and blended finance mechanisms.

-• Redirecting finances currently supporting unsustainable practices, such as fossil fuel subsidies and harmful agricultural incentives, towards initiatives that yield positive social and environmental outcomes.
+• Eliminating Unsustainable Finance Flows: Realigning finance currently supporting unsustainable practices, such as fossil fuel subsidies or harmful agricultural incentives, towards positive social and environmental outcomes.

 There is a need to accelerate the mobilization of domestic resources to leverage private capital and to be more strategic in the way resources are spent